carte-data/docs/docs/getting_started/extracting_metadata.md

 ## Folder structure

 Carte uses a `<connection>/<database>/<dataset>` folder structure.
 To give an example, the path for a dataset called `films` in the `postgres` connection and `pagila` database will be `postgres/pagila/films.md`.
-Moreover, the front end stores the dataset descriptors in the `data/datasets` folder, so the full path will be `data/datasets/postgres/pagila/films.md`.
+Moreover, the front end stores the dataset descriptors in the `datasets` folder, so the full path will be `datasets/postgres/pagila/films.md`.

 ## Merging descriptions